buildingSMART/IFC4.3.x-development/docs/properties/l/LineIdentifier.md

 LineIdentifier
 ==============

-Reference ID relative to a design vessel in the project
+Reference ID relative to a design vessel in the project.